globant-scalable-platforms/bootcamp-java-spring-may-2019/Week1/francisco-torres/collections/README.md

 MapPerformance.java -> Display the performance for Map collections.

 - /src/ransomnote
 RansomNote.java -> Solve the HackerRank challenge using map collections.
+Includes the automatic test cases result from hackerrank.

 ### Collections performance findings
 The tests were executed with 7.500.000 values and it got the next results: